How to Use This Toolkit

 Civic and social connection (25%): Organizational membership, social trust score, voter participation, neighborhood engagement.

-Baseline data is collected before the intervention begins—never retroactively.
+Collect baseline data before the intervention begins.
+Never retroactively.
 Annual data collection occurs at the same point each year (SEED standard: September, to align with school calendars and fiscal years).
-Quarterly wage data is pulled from state systems with appropriate data-sharing agreements in place before the pilot launches.
+Pull quarterly wage data from state systems with appropriate data-sharing agreements in place before the pilot launches.
 No data, no pilot.

 Phase 6: Spin-Off

-SEED does not build permanent programs.
-It builds institutions.
+SEED builds institutions, not permanent programs.
 The distinction is existential: a program depends on its funder; an institution serves its community.
 Every SEED pilot is designed from day one to become an independent organization within three to five years of launch.
-The spin-off phase is not an afterthought appended to a successful pilot.
-It is engineered into the pilot from the beginning.
+The spin-off phase is engineered into the pilot from the beginning.

 The 3-Year Independence Timeline